tlhc/RaspiCam/README.md

     Server:

-    - put server dir in your Rpi(one folder) then
+    - put server dir in your Rpi then
     - cd server
     - python ctlserver.py